giacomogiudice/BitPermutations.jl/README.md

 Several improvements could be made.
 Here I just list the first ones off the top of my head:

+- **Use ARM64-specific instructions** It would be nice to improve performance on ARM processors by exploiting intrinsics.
+There is no `PEXT/PDEP` equivalent, but there are some interesting possibilities described [here](https://developer.arm.com/documentation/102159/0400/Permutation---Neon-instructions)
 - **Preconditioning** A simple way of reducing the depth of the network is to try cheap operations like `bitreverse` and `bitshift` before or after the network to try to save masks.
 This is what is done [here](https://programming.sirrida.de/calcperm.php).
 - **Lookup tables** Small permutations could benefit from doing sub-permutations with a precomputed table.
 One could use `pext` to extract say 8 bits at a time, look up their permutation in a table of 256 elements, and join the results with `|`.
 This approach is fast but scales linearly with size, both in time and space, so it is interesting for permutations on `UInt8`s, `UInt16`s and possibly `UInt32`s.
 - **PSHUFB** The [PSHUFB](https://www.chessprogramming.org/SSSE3#PSHUFB) instruction is part of SSE3 and can perform arbitrary byte reshufflings.
 It could be used to compress a bunch of layers or combined with lookup tables for some very promising speedups.